|How to Trade? – an overview of ways to trade|

 - High-Frequency Trading

-Technical Trading is trading based on price information only.
+Technical Trading is trading based on price information (and sometimes volumes as well).
 It is built on the idea that all information that could influence a price is already reflected in the price, or priced in.
 The idea is also that all market participants have more or less the same information at the same time.
 This is called the efficient market hypothesis.
 Technical traders usually look at price charts and use technical analysis to come to their decisions on whether to buy or sell a security.

 There are still many people looking for something traders call the holy grail.
 They believe that there is a magic combination of indicators that will show them the future price with almost 100% probability.
 They just haven’t found the right combination yet.
 Well, let me tell you this: if there is a holy grail in trading, then this isn’t it.